 - MWF (Section 25050/25051) 01:25 - 02:15 p.m., Ballentine Hall (BH) 307

 1. Course Description

 K102 (Elementary Korean 2) is the second part of First Year Korean.
 The course provides students with further conversational & grammatical skills beyond those learned in the first semester.
-The objective of the course is to equip students with communicative skills in speaking, reading, and writing with more complex structures in Korean such as various kinds of speaker's stance, desire, intention, evaluation, judgement, assessment on the propositional content conveyed, and more complex relations between two events such as cause, reason, purpose, concession, background, condition, etc. Students are expected to be able to command a lengthy narrative discourse, say, on school life, family, vacation plan, hobbies, etc.
+The objective of the course is to equip students with communicative skills in speaking, reading, and writing with more complex structures in Korean such as various kinds of speaker's stance, desire, intention, evaluation, judgment, assessment on the propositional content conveyed, and more complex relations between two events such as cause, reason, purpose, concession, background, condition, etc.

 Classes are divided into two parts: two hours of lectures conducted by Yunseong Cheon, and three hours of drill sections conducted by an associate instructor (AI).
 Lectures will include explanations of those conversational patterns in grammatical and pragmatic terms.

 Drill sections will provide the students with opportunities to practice in actual communicative situations with various tasks and activities.
 Among the three drill sessions, Monday will be designated mainly for reports on weekend, listening activities, and chapter quizzes.
 Besides chapter quizzes on every other Monday, there are occasional vocabulary and/or dictation quizzes.

 Go to Top

 |Class and Lab attendance*||